akruszewski/gibl/manuscript/chapter2.md

 1. The fourth evaluation has a type of character
 1. The fifth evaluation has a type of string

+We'll cover symbols, lists and functions in the following sections.

 ### 2.4.2.
 Lists, evaluation, quotes

 In order to produce the ordered list {$$}(1, 2, 3){/$$}, we can ask DrRacket to evaluate `(list 1 2 3)`: